-Not only did we hear screaming, yelling, and “drunk talk” but loud music permeated the air.
+Not only did we hear screaming, yelling, and “drunk talk,” but loud music permeated the air.
 It wasn’t unusual to hear swearing and name-calling from that location.
 Here, nothing.
-At most, we’ll hear the children’s sounds and an occasional car driving past.
+At most, we’ll listen to the children’s sounds and an occasional car driving past.
 This house is set back far from the road, making passing vehicle noises barely detectable.

 This upcoming school holiday, of course, meaning kids are out of school, impacts tourism in Marloth Park beginning on April 23 and continues until May 3 for a total of 10 days.
-It’s during these several long stretches throughout the year that Marloth Park is rife with tourists, with considerable fast driving on the paved road Olifant and all the dirt roads, which often results in the killing of many animals.
+During these several long stretches throughout the year, Marloth Park is rife with tourists, with considerable fast driving on the paved road Olifant and all the dirt roads, which often results in the killing of many animals.

 As mentioned over Easter weekend, seven of our beloved animals were killed by hit-and-run drivers, some of which were killed instantly and others who had to be euthanized.
-Each time, we don’t see some of our favorites in the garden over a period of days, we end up wondering if they were one of the victims of these ruthless drivers, until once again they grace us with their presence, filling us with a sense of relief.
+Each time we don’t see some of our favorites in the garden over days, we end up wondering if they were one of the victims of these ruthless drivers, until once again they grace us with their presence, filling us with a sense of relief.

-It’s highly likely we won’t see much wildlife during the 10-day period when often, they are hiding in the bush away from the commotion or being fed inappropriate foods that they, like humans, can’t help but like.
+Likely, we won’t see much wildlife during the ten days when often, they are hiding in the bush away from the commotion or being fed inappropriate foods that they, like humans, can’t help but like.
 During these periods, we seldom see many of our wildlife friends.
-In actuality, that has already begun when, this morning, we only saw a few warthogs, bushbucks, and of course, Frank and The Misses, who we’ll continue to see since Francolins are territorial and it’s highly unlikely they leave the property.
+In actuality, that has already begun when, this morning, we only saw a few warthogs, bushbucks, and of course, Frank and The Misses, who we’ll continue to see since Francolins are territorial.
+It’s doubtful they leave the property.

 Also, beginning this weekend, it’s necessary to make an appointment to enter Kruger National Park.
 Visitors may use this site to book their appointments.
-Due to the crowds, there will be in Kruger, we won’t be visiting any time during the holiday period.
-Also, our usual drives in search of photo ops in Marloth Park will also cease during this period.
+Due to the crowds in Kruger, we won’t be visiting any time during the holiday period.
+Also, our usual drives in search of photo ops in Marloth Park will cease during this period.

-We’re hoping we’ll continue to have sufficient photos during the next 10 days for our daily posts.
-We’ll do our best to ensure we are able to post new photos.
-Fortunately, we have enough groceries and bags of pellets to avoid the necessity of driving to Komatipoort to shop, where it will also be very busy.
+We hope we’ll continue to have good photos during the next ten days for our daily posts.
+We’ll do our best to ensure we can post new photos.
+Fortunately, we have enough groceries and bags of pellets to avoid the necessity of driving to Komatipoort to shop, where it will also be hectic.

 May your days and nights be pleasant and fulfilling.